valeraparafin/asodesk_cy/README.md

 ($env:CYPRESS_BASE_URL = "https://<env>.asodesk.com")
 ```

-This command set environment in cy config file.
+This command set environment in cy config file (for the current session in terminal).

 > Note: Some env doesn't support features like `delete user`, so be ready to some tests can failed. (def. env is `hq`).
 In this case you should to delete user manually.